-The Diploma in Health, Fitness and Exercise Instruction is aimed at the learner who wants to pursue a career as a fitness instructor in the context of gym-based exercise.
+The Diploma in Instructing Fitness and Exercise is aimed at the student who wants to pursue a career as a fitness instructor in the context of gym-based exercise.
 The year-long course will combine GCSE and skills requirements with an active and physical programme of gym instruction.
-The programme is designed to help learners to progress to a Level 3 Personal Training qualification.
+The programme is designed to help students to progress to a Level 3 Personal Training qualification in Year 2.

-This course is suitable for learners who have previously studied a BTEC Certificate in Sport.
-You will need to have five GCSEs graded at 5-4 and to have competency in English and maths to help with the theoretical aspects of the programme.
-Learners must have achieved English at grade 4 or above.
-GCSE Maths will be compulsory for all learners with a grade 3.
+This course is suitable for students who have previously studied a Level 2 Certificate in Sport.
+You will need to have five GCSEs graded at Level 5-4 and to have competency in English and maths to help with the theoretical aspects of the programme.
+Students must have achieved English at grade 4 or above.
+GCSE Maths will be compulsory for all students with a grade 3.

 The course will also include a work placement, tutorials and the development of English and maths skills.